pdf-association/arlington-pdf-model/TestGrammar/TestGrammar.1.md

 **TestGrammar** [ OPTIONS ] `--pdf` _`<fname|dir|@file.txt>`_

-**TestGrammar_d** is the debug version of **TestGrammar**.
+**TestGrammar_d** is the slower debug version of **TestGrammar**.

 # DESCRIPTION

-**TestGrammar** is a proof-of-concept Arlington PDF Model command line application written in C++17 that can be used to validate an Arlington PDF model TSV data set, compare an Arlington PDF model TSV data set against an Adobe DVA definition, or check a PDF file against an Arlington PDF model TSV data set and report all differences.
+**TestGrammar** is a proof-of-concept Arlington PDF Model command line application written in C++17 that can be used to validate an Arlington PDF model TSV data set, compare an Arlington PDF model TSV data set against an Adobe DVA definition, or check a PDF file against an Arlington PDF model TSV data set and report differences.
 Running **TestGrammar** without any command line parameters will display a brief usage message.

 # OPTIONS